-Interestingly, you’ll see that this extension is developed by Google themselves.
+Interestingly, you’ll see that this extension is developed by Google itself.
 That’s because it’s a useful developer tool for those who need to test websites seen from different devices.

 Try it out for yourself!
-Install the spoofing extension in a Chrome browser and hide yourself as if it was another one.
+Install the extension in a Chrome browser and hide yourself as if it was another one.
 Then, check below if your Chrome browser can be still detected or not:

-More Advanced Spoofing Extensions
+Other Advanced Spoofing Extensions

 One of them is the Trace extension, which includes an impressive list of protective features:

 While it’s certainly a lot of spoofed parameters, they are not indetectable to the right system.
-For instance, one that can look at the screen size would understand that it’s smaller than the actual visible part of the browser windows — a strong indicator that something is suspicious.
+For instance, one that can look at the screen size would understand that it’s smaller than the actual visible part of the windows — a strong indicator that something is suspicious.
 You can also see it in the example below.

 The next technology fraudsters can use are privacy-orientated browsers.
-Tails, which is favoured by darknet users for its built-in access to Tor, is designed to work on an external hard drive so that all the device information can be hidden or manipulated.
+Tails, which is favored by darknet users for its built-in access to Tor, is designed to work on an external hard drive so that all the information can be hidden or manipulated.
 It even comes with MAC address spoofing, which hides the serial number of your network interface and most of the information that could identify you on a network.

-The Future of Spoofing Detection?
-Google’s Picasso
+What Is The Future Of Browser Spoofing Detection?

-So how do you detect those who do not want to be detected?
-Well, one interesting technique is the one designed by the anti-abuse team at Google.
+One interesting technique is the one designed by the anti-abuse team at Google.
 Codenamed Picasso, it’s a lightweight tool that works on the following assumption: every device has unique traits that cannot be cloned or simulated, and can, therefore, be identified by how it renders graphics.

 If that’s true, then a graphical challenge could be designed to test the device, which is then compared to a genuine result.

 The challenges do need to be randomized, which can be costly and take substantial effort and resources to set up.
-You also need several genuine references to each software and hardware stack combination, relating to the device hardware, operating system and web browser.
+You also need several genuine references to each software and hardware stack combination, relating to the device hardware, OS and web browser.
 Moreover, the system needs to be up to date for every combination of these three parameters.

 How SEON Detects Browser Spoofing